salmanmaq/notes-and-references/postgreSQL-basics.md

 SELECT * FROM person
 RIGHT JOIN car ON car.id = person.car_id;
 ```
 This query would return all cars.
-Records of persons that are associated with any car via a car_id would be appended to the respective car.
-But those persons without a car_id value, or without a match for person.car_id = car.id, would not be appended to any car record.
-Those persons without a matching person.car_id = car.id would not be returned.
+Records of persons that are associated with any car via a `car_id` would be appended to the respective car.
+But those persons without a `car_id` value, or without a match for `person.car_id = car.id`, would not be appended to any car record.
+Those persons without a matching `person.car_id = car.id` would not be returned.

+## Export query results to CSV

 ## Reference
 [Learn PostgreSQL Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=qw--VYLpxG4) by [freecodecamp](https://www.freecodecamp.org/)